Sunday, July 19, 2020

 Grade: A+

+You know, it's funny.
+History has repeated itself.
+Turner picks up Warner Bros.
+Cartoons, succeeds, buys the rights, buys Hanna-Barbera, and starts an all cartoon channel.
+Same thing here: Weigel picks up Warner Bros.
+Cartoons, succeeds, joins forces with Warner Bros Discovery, and low and behold an all classic cartoon channel.
 The presentation of the cartoons and what is included in the package is impressive thus far.
-The Toon In with Me Show is interesting, especially Toony the Tuna.
+The Toon In with Me Show is interesting.
 As the show progressed, more historical facts would be present in each episode and Fan-tastic Fridays dedicated to cartoon fans requesting what they would want to see.
 Meanwhile, Bugs Bunny and Friends is honestly Me TV's very own version of The Bugs Bunny Show.
 Seeing the Overture was a very nice surprise.
 Many new restorations debuted already with cartoons not shown in a very long time.
 One could say that the downside is a lot of Speedy and Daffy cartoons, others would say that the title cards being recreated on some are a downside (carried over from when being restored for HBO Max), but then there are only a handful of cartoons not yet restored airing and in some cases being decades old transfers.
 Best example: I Taw a Putty Tat is using an old AAP print from Vid Y Oh for Kids.
-Those are just minor gripes though as a huge chuck of the cartoon library is very pristine and so vast.
+Those are just minor gripes though as a huge chunk of the cartoon library is very pristine and so vast.
 So much so that Boomerang began running ads begging you to watch them on their channel instead of Me TV's!
 Promos saying that "your favorite Looney Tunes characters are all right here.
-Every bang, zoom, and crash....all in one place."
-The success also brought about rare cartoons on Toon In with Me that were not WB related such as Woody Woodpecker, Rudolph the Red Nosed Reindeer, Hardrock Coco and Joe, and the restored Max Fleischer Color Classics.
-Bugs Bunny was the way to sell on old cartoons so that Me TV could air more rare stuff.
-Not that the WB cartoons were only treated as cash grabs; they have done an excellent job with them so far.
-The biggest mistakes that Warner Bros. made with the Looney Tunes slowly but surely were being corrected as new shows were made, anniversaries were celebrated, reruns of the golden age stuff returned, and exclusivity finally came to an end.
-The cartoons are treated like royalty, at long last after nearly 20 years of something here and there.
-As always, we will keep you updated what cartoons are a part of this package.
-Stay Tuned!!!!!!!!!
+Every bang, zoom, and crash....all in one place." as well as adding more cartoons to their package.
+Aside from Me TV Toons, the success also brought about rare cartoons on Toon In with Me that

 TV Shows: A Very Merry Bugs Bunny Christmas